Commercial PayersCommercial and Employer Coverage → Case for Coverage

 The following resources contain data in support of covering the National DPP lifestyle change program:

-The Cost & Value page of this toolkit compiles several resources describing the effectiveness and cost implications of the National DPP lifestyle change program.
+• The Cost and Value page of this toolkit compiles several resources describing the effectiveness and cost implications of the National DPP lifestyle change program.
 The Evidence page of the toolkit also contains additional resources.

-Case studies can also be effective tools to communicate the impact the National DPP lifestyle change program could have on an organization, especially when challenges and lessons learned are included.
-A compilation of case studies of employers and commercial plans offering the National DPP lifestyle change program can be found on the Coverage in Practice page of the Coverage Toolkit.
+• Case studies can also communicate the impact the National DPP lifestyle change program.
+A compilation of case studies of employers and commercial plans offering the National DPP lifestyle change program can be found on the Commercial Coverage Landscape and Employer Coverage Landscape pages of the Coverage Toolkit.

-The tools listed below are available to help assess potential costs and savings related to the National DPP lifestyle change program.
-Additional information describing the value of the National DPP lifestyle change program can be found on the Cost and Value page.
+The following tools can help assess potential costs and savings related to the National DPP lifestyle change program:

-The Budget Projection Template (click the icon to download) can be used to estimate the total cost of providing the National DPP lifestyle change program to eligible members or employees, as well as the average cost per participant.
-The Commercial Budget Projection Template Instructions (click the icon to open) is meant to be used alongside the Budget Projection Template to help the user identify the decisions and data needed.
+• The Budget Projection Template can be used to estimate the total cost of providing the National DPP lifestyle change program to eligible members or employees, as well as the average cost per participant.
+The Commercial Budget Projection Template Instructions is meant to be used alongside the Budget Projection Template to help the user identify the decisions and data needed.
 It also explains how to interpret the results of the Budget Projection Template.

 Commercial Budget Projection Template Instructions

-The CDC Diabetes Prevention Impact Toolkit is a user-friendly, interactive website that allows commercial plans and employers to assess the likely cost-effectiveness or cost-savings of covering the National DPP lifestyle change program.
+• The CDC Diabetes Prevention Impact Toolkit is a user-friendly, interactive website that allows commercial plans and employers to assess the likely cost-effectiveness or cost-savings of covering the National DPP lifestyle change program.
 The default values in the Impact Toolkit are based on the best available data from relevant research, program implementations, state and industry averages, and expert judgment.
-Users of the Impact Toolkit can adjust those values based on the population served, expected adherence levels, program cost, and more.

 Who Will Deliver the Program?